UltimateDoge5/PhantomShapes/README.md

 ## How to use:

 Upon loading into the game simply press `P` and the shape manager menu will show up.
-From that point you should be able to use the interface to do anything.
+From that point, you should be able to use the interface to do anything.

 Mod settings can be accessed using the [Mod Menu](https://modrinth.com/mod/modmenu)